Graphic Design (2 weeks, noncredit) *CLOSED

 The Graphic Design course is a summer program for high school students who are interested in learning more about design and communication on a college level.
-The emphasis in primarily on problem identification and introduces methods used for communication of design solutions.
-The class is very hands-on and introduces a series of exercises that will allow students to explore a variety of projects including packaging, corporate identity, and user-experience based problems.

-[later crawl] The Graphic Design course is a summer program for high school students who are interested in learning more about design and communication on a college level.
 This two-week, hands-on experience course introduces core design fundamentals along with exercises that will encourage conceptual thinking and visual problem-solving skills.